Mim-Hakkani/Next-Beginer_to_advanced/README.md

   #### Nested Dynamic Routing

-  * step : create a folder name and create a file name index.js
+  * step 1 : create a folder name and create a file name index.js
-  * step2: create a dynamic routing folder name such as example is : [id]
+  * step 2: create a dynamic routing folder name such as example is : [id]
-  * step3: inside the folder create a index.js file  and using the dynamic file structure top of the section
+  * step 3: inside the folder create a index.js file  and using the dynamic file structure top of the section
-  * step4: if it is a nested dynamic routuong then i use the another [name].js file inside the [id] folder
+  * step 4: if it is a nested dynamic routuong then i use the another [name].js file inside the [id] folder
-  * step6: finally same as dynamic routing process
+  * step 6: finally same as dynamic routing process
   * example is : localhost:3000/foldername/anyname  = first dynamic name
     example 2 is : loclahost:3000/foldername/anyname/anyname = see the 2nd routung name